grishahovhanyan/nestjs-architecture/README.md

       - Contains configuration and setup for Redis integration.
 Redis is used for caching and real-time data processing.
 This folder includes setup files to integrate Redis into the application, enhancing performance and enabling features like session management and caching.

   - **`swagger/`:**
-    - **`modules/`**: Contains Swagger configurations for different modules.
-      - **`auth/`**: Swagger configurations for the authentication module.
-      - **`users/`**: Swagger configurations for the users module.
     - **`responses/`**: Defines custom Swagger responses for different HTTP statuses.
-      - `forbidden.ts`: Swagger response for 403 Forbidden status.
-      - `not-found.ts`: Swagger response for 404 Not Found status.
-      - `success.ts`: Swagger response for successful operations.
-      - `unauthorized.ts`: Swagger response for 401 Unauthorized status.
     - `config.ts`: Contains Swagger configuration settings.
     - `index.ts`: Entry point for the Swagger configuration.
     - `utils.ts`: Utility functions for Swagger configuration.